GBM-Hossam/solace-jcsmp/README.md

   "to":"YY",
   "id":1
   } or use CURL command ""
-API will trigger a message to be published on TOPIC, on other side consumer will consume the message from Queue and covert into Java Object ready for persistence !!
+<br>API will trigger a message to be published on a topic(T/OrderTransaction), on other side consumer will consume the message from a queue (OrderTransactionQueue)
+and covert into Java Object ready for persistence !!
 * All Solace broker connectivity and fine-tuning properties are in application.properties